Yes. CFDs are regulated in most countries in which they are traded.

 Retail traders, speculators and hedge funds are the typical market participants for CFDs.
 CFDs are complex, leveraged products that can put clients at risk of losing more than their original investment.
 CFDs may not be suitable for all investors.
 Please…

-No. An FXCM Ltd. Account provides access to trading in Forex, Equity Indices, and Commodities.
+No. A FXCM account provides access to trading in Forex, Equity Indices, and Commodities.

 A pip is the increment FXCM uses to account for profits and losses.
 It is the standard used in the Forex market, in place of "points" or "ticks".
 On Forex instruments, the "pip" is the second-to-last digit in a price…